-We recommend connecting all four wire pairs as shown in the following diagram to ease a future upgrade to Gigabit Ethernet.
+You must connect all four wire pairs as shown in the following diagram to support Gigabit Ethernet.

 EIA/TIA 568B RJ-45 Wiring Standard 10/100BASE-TX Straight-through Cable

 Figure B-2 Straight-through Wiring

 Crossover Wiring

 If the twisted-pair cable is to join two ports and either both ports are labeled with an "X" (MDI-X) or neither port is labeled with an "X" (MDI), a crossover must be implemented in the wiring.
 (When auto-negotiation is enabled for any RJ-45 port on this switch, you can use either straight-through or crossover cable to connect to any device type.)